 In this account, Glenn Weiser describes both the music and his drug use.
 What social trends did Woodstock reflect?
 How might the festival have influenced American culture and society, both aesthetically and behaviorally?

 AMERICAN INDIAN PROTEST

-As the young, primarily white men and women who became hippies strove to create new identities for themselves, they borrowed liberally from other cultures, including that of Native Americans.
-At the same time, many Indians were themselves seeking to maintain their culture or retrieve elements that had been lost.
-In 1968, a group of Indian activists, including Dennis Banks, George Mitchell, and Clyde Bellecourt, convened a gathering of two hundred people in Minneapolis, Minnesota, and formed the American Indian Movement (AIM) (Figure 30.4).
+As the young, primarily White men and women who became hippies strove to create new identities for themselves, they borrowed liberally from other cultures, including that of Native Americans.
+At the same time, many Native Americans were themselves seeking to maintain their culture or retrieve elements that had been lost.
+In 1968, a group of American Indian activists, including Dennis Banks, George Mitchell, and Clyde Bellecourt, convened a gathering of two hundred people in Minneapolis, Minnesota, and formed the American Indian Movement (AIM) (Figure 30.4).
 The organizers were urban dwellers frustrated by decades of poverty and discrimination.
-In 1970, the average life expectancy of Indians was forty-six years compared to the national average of sixty-nine.
+In 1970, the average life expectancy of Native Americans was forty-six years compared to the national average of sixty-nine.
 The suicide rate was twice that of the general population, and the infant mortality rate was the highest in the country.
-Half of all Indians lived on reservations, where unemployment reached 50 percent.
+Half of all Native Americans lived on reservations, where unemployment reached 50 percent.
 Among those in cities, 20 percent lived below the poverty line.